Manke Leaves Poswil

 Whichever way one looks at it, staying in Lithuania was a bad idea for a Jew.

-Raiza in the one country, the parents and daughters in the other and he and his brothers in S.Africa.
-If the one part of the Gorks didn't survive the other would.
+Raiza in one country, the parents and daughters in the other and he and his brothers in S.Africa.
+If one part of the Gorks didn't survive the other would.

-The Arabs rioted in 1936, soon after they arrived in Tel Aviv. where the old folks had settled,they fled to safety in Cfar Saba, a rural area in the Sharon Valley, famous for the orange groves, planted by the pioneers; his father was happy there.
+The Arabs rioted in 1936, soon after they arrived in Tel Aviv. where the old folks had settled,they fled to safety in Kfar Saba, a rural area in the Sharon Valley, famous for the orange groves planted by the pioneers; his father was happy there.

 Moshe, in his peasant cap, his thick beard covering his face, walked through the orange groves to visit his daughters.
-Neighbors came to recognize the sturdy, peasant tramping past their homes, reciting Psalms as he went, waving friendly greetings to him.
+Neighbours came to recognize the sturdy, peasant tramping past their homes, reciting Psalms as he went, and waved friendly greetings to him.
 He often carried some loaves of bread, fresh from the bakery to distribute on his walks, sometimes he'd give them fruit he had bought in the market.

 His days were filled with worthy deeds (mitzvot) to hasten the coming of the Messiah.
 He was sad to see people working on the holy Sabbath, a sight never seen in Poswil.

-He would have returned to be among the pious Jews of his village and to embrace Raiza and her children had it not been for the outbreak of the 2nd WW.
+He would have returned to be among the pious Jews of his village and to embrace Raiza and her children had it not been for the outbreak of WWII.

 The German conquest of Lithuania and the massacre of the Jews made return impossible.

-The people of Cfar Saba told stories about Moshe Yitzhak's pious deeds; once he took a spade out of the hand of a woman, digging in her garden on the Sabbath, working instead not allowing her to contravene the Sabbath laws.
+The people of Kfar Saba told stories about Moshe Yitzhak's pious deeds; once he took a spade out of the hand of a woman, digging in her garden on the Sabbath, working instead, not allowing her to contravene the Sabbath laws.